entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Cloutier et al. (2020): The original character states of Zhu et al. (2017) have been reordered to form a morphocline.

+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "?"

 163. Median boss on round scale: present (0); absent (1)

 > Zhu *et al*.
 (2017), Character 163; Cloutier *et al*.
 (2020), Character 163; Simões and Pierce (2021), Character 141; Clement *et al*.
 (2021), Character 163; Lu *et al*.
 (2012), Character 252; Choo *et al*.
 (2024), Character 163
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 164. Long basal segments of lepidotrichia in pectoral fin: no (0); yes (1)

 > Swartz (2012), Character 180, Zhu *et al*.
 (2017), Character 164; Cloutier *et al*.
 (2020), Character 164; Simões and Pierce (2021), Character 142; Clement *et al*.
 (2021), Character 164; Lu *et al*.
 (2012), Character 254; Choo *et al*.
 (2024), Character 164
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 165. Basal scutes associated with fins: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 60; Swartz (2012), Character 198; Zhu *et al*.
 (2017), Character 165; Cloutier *et al*.
 (2020), Character 165; Simões and Pierce (2021), Character 143; Clement *et al*.
 (2021), Character 165; Choo *et al*.
 (2024), Character 165
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 166. Pore-canal network: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 166; Cloutier *et al*.
 (2020), Character 166; Simões and Pierce (2021), Character 144; Clement *et al*.
 (2021), Character 166; Lu *et al*.
 (2012), Character 256; Choo *et al*.
 (2024), Character 166
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 167. Enamel lining of pore canals: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 167; Cloutier *et al*.
 (2020), Character 167; Simões and Pierce (2021), Character 145; Clement *et al*.
 (2021), Character 167; Lu *et al*.
 (2012), Character 258; Choo *et al*.
 (2024), Character 167
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 168. Rostral tubuli: absent (0); present (1)

 > Swartz (2012), Character 2; Zhu *et al*.
 (2017), Character 168; Cloutier *et al*.
 (2020), Character 168; Simões and Pierce (2021), Character 146; Clement *et al*.
 (2021), Character 168; Lu *et al*.
 (2012), Character 260; Choo *et al*.
 (2024), Character 168
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 169. Plicidentine: absent (0); simple or generalized polyplocodont (1); labyrinthodont (2); dendrodont (3)

 > Daeschler *et al*.
 (2006), Character 10; Swartz (2012), Character 201; Zhu *et al*.
 (2017), Character 169; Cloutier *et al*.
 (2020), Character 169; **Simões and Pierce (2021), Characters 147, 148**; Clement *et al*.
 (2021), Character 169; Lu *et al*.
 (2012), Character 263; Long *et al*.
 (2006), Character 21; Choo *et al*.
 (2024), Character 169
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 170. Postspiracular: absent (0); present (1)